clarketm/UniversalRelayBoilerplate/README.md

 This can be done with one command:

-* Start application HTTP and Webpack server: `npm run dev`.
+* Start application HTTP and Webpack server: `yarn dev`.

 To open the app:

-* Navigate to `http://localhost:4444`, or whatever IP was assigned when running `npm run update-ip` or after installation.
+* Navigate to `http://localhost:4444`, or whatever IP was assigned when running `yarn update-ip` or after installation.

 To run the iOS app in the emulator:

-* If the IP of your development machine has changed, run `npm run update-ip`.
+* If the IP of your development machine has changed, run `yarn update-ip`.
 * Run `react-native run-ios`.